cp - Copy files and objects

 gsutil cp -r dir gs://my-bucket

-If you have a large number of files to transfer you might want to use the top-level gsutil -m option (see gsutil help options), to perform a parallel (multi-threaded/multi-processing) copy:
+If you have a large number of files to transfer, you can perform a parallel

 gsutil -m cp -r dir gs://my-bucket